Last Updated on February 14, 2023 by Eve Dawes

 If you like modern hotels, the Gritti Palace isn’t the place for you.
 If you like luxury hotels steeped in history that focus on service and quality, the Gritti Palace Venice is it.

-- Acqua di Parma Blu Mediterneao Spa.
-When you book a luxury hotel in Venice, like anywhere, you expect the most luxurious facilities.
-The Gritti Palace spa is known for its treatments that blend the healing powers of the Mediterranean with anti-aging and anti-stress properties.
-Perfect for a long day on your feet.
+- Gritti Spa: When you book a luxury hotel in Venice, like anywhere, you expect the most luxurious facilities.
+The Gritti Palace Sisley Paris Spa is known for its treatments that blend the healing powers of the Mediterranean with anti-aging and anti-stress properties.
+Perfect after a long day on your feet.

 - Fitness Center: Complimentary 24 hours a day for guests only.
 With cardio equipment and free weights.
 I’m embarrassed to say we didn’t set foot in as we got all of our exercise from walking exploring the city.